Using Plesk Without the Mail Server

 Note thatall the files and folders containing mail data of your subscribers remain on Plesk server.

-Important: When you perform transfer of domains from Plesk with a mail service to Plesk without the mail service, all the data that concerns domains’ mailboxes is not transferred.
+Note: When you perform transfer of domains from Plesk with a mail service to Plesk without the mail service, all the data that concerns domains’ mailboxes is not transferred.